 Don’t ignore essential legionella treatment in abandoned buildings

 When it comes to the water systems within these buildings, this lack of usage could cause potential legionella and corrosion issues if water is left to stagnate; issues that will only get worse as we move into the warmer summer months.
-In fact, legionella water treatment is on the government’s list of essential services, which highlights the importance of keeping up this part of building maintenance.
+In fact, a legionella water treatment regime is on the government’s list of essential services.
+This highlights the importance of keeping up this part of building maintenance.

-If left unchecked, FMs, building managers and occupants will return to buildings with a heightened risk of legionnaire’s disease, plus pipework and associated systems that are more likely to need repairs and/or breakdown.
+If left unchecked, FMs, building managers and occupants will return to buildings with a heightened risk of legionnaire’s disease.
+In addition, pipework and associated systems may be more likely to need repairs and/or breakdown.

-Not only must buildings keep up existing water treatment activities – such as monthly temperature monitoring and six monthly tank inspections – it may be that maintenance regimes need adjusting to account for the lack of usage.
+Not only must buildings keep up their existing water treatment regime – such as monthly temperature monitoring and six monthly tank inspections – it may be that maintenance regimes need adjusting to account for the lack of usage.
 These adjustments could include:

-- With reduced water usage it is essential that the little used outlets – hot and cold – go on to a weekly flushing regime.
+- With reduced water usage it is essential that little used outlets – hot and cold – have a weekly flushing regime.

 - To check that increased flushing has been effective, you may want to consider extra microbiological sampling.

 Cold Water Storage Tanks: